nexton-labs/code-style-guides/React/Styled-Components/Readme.md

 );
 ```

-# Define Styled Components outside of the render method
+# Define Styled Components Outside Of The Render Method

 - It is important to define your styled components outside of the render method, otherwise it will be recreated on every single render pass.
 Defining a styled component within the render method will thwart caching and drastically slow down rendering speed, and should be avoided.